ISE-FIZKarlsruhe/LSG_PhotoStudy/README.md

 ## Instructions
 Before beginning the study, please read all instructions carefully.
 This study should be completed using Firefox.
+This study takes approximately 1 hour to complete.

 1. Download all files in the repository [LSG_PhotoStudy](https://github.com/ISE-FIZKarlsruhe/LSG_PhotoStudy).
 2. Extract the `.zip` file.
 You should now have: